tulios/kafkajs/README.md

 KafkaJS offers you two ways to process your data: `eachMessage` and `eachBatch`

-#### <a name="consuming-messages-each-message"></a> eachMessage
+### <a name="consuming-messages-each-message"></a> eachMessage

 This handler provides a convenient API, feeding your function one message at a time.
 The handler will automatically commit your offsets and heartbeat at the configured interval.
-If you are just looking to get started with Kafka consumers this should be your first solution.
+If you are just looking to get started with Kafka consumers this a good place to start.

 ```javascript
 async () => {